GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 its resources and dependencies, and specifies which network port the app should expose.

-To learn more about how this file work, refer to the Dockerfile reference in the [Docker documentation][docker-docs].
+To learn more about how this file works, refer to the Dockerfile reference in the [Docker documentation][docker-docs].

 ## Deploy the application